 Private transfer to the station, then take a train to Ostuni.
 This striking hilltop village, a short distance from the seashore, is known as the "white city" due to its fortress of whitewashed buildings clustered together on the hillside.
-Private transfer from the station into town, with free time to discover this fairytale-like town with its enchanting maze of Greek-style narrow streets and fine Mediterranean architecture.
+Private transfer from the station into town, with free time to discover the enchanting maze of Greek-style narrow streets and fine Mediterranean architecture.
 Dinner in a typical restaurant and overnight in hotel in Ostuni.

 Hike to discover the unique countryside of Ostuni.
 Enjoy a nice walk through millenary olive groves on red clay-like soil with wonderful views of the Adriatic.
 At 4pm, private transfer to UNESCO World Heritage listed Alberobello, with its intriguing dry-stone dwellings known as trulli, in the beautifully exotic Itria valley.
 Your accommodation is in the historical centre.
 Wine and typical product tasting, overnight in Alberobello in a trullo (subject to availability)